AMSA Student Teaching “Cleaver” Award

 Undergraduate Scholastic Achievement Award

-Award nominations for the 2023 Awards Program are open for the Undergraduate Scholastic Achievement Award.
-Nominations must be received no later than March 1, 2023, by 11:59 pm Central Standard Time.
-Selection of the USAA will be made, and faculty notified in March 2023.
+Award nominations for the 2024 Awards Program will soon be open for the Undergraduate Scholastic Achievement Award.
+Nominations must be received no later than February 28, 2024, by 11:59 pm Central Standard Time.
+Selection of the USAA will be made, and faculty notified in April 2024.
 Nomination intents are not needed for this award.

 Student Teaching "Cleaver" Award Recipients